 The Graduate Council is composed of 12 members.
 Full members of the GFA nominate and elect from their number nine representatives to the GC: four at-large members and one representative each from the College of Arts, Humanities, and Social Sciences, College of Education, Harmon College of Business and Professional Studies, and College of Health, Science, and Technology.
 Two graduate student members are appointed by the Graduate Student Association.
-The Dean of Graduate Studies and the Direcctor of Graduate Studies serve as ex officio, nonvoting members.
+The Director of Graduate Studies and International Admissions and representative of the Graduate School and International Admissions serve as ex officio, non-voting members.

 University Research Council - The University Research Council formulates policies and procedures pertaining to faculty research and assists the director of Sponsored Programs in promoting research at the University of Central Missouri.
 The University Research Council is composed of seven members.
-One representative each from the College of Arts, Humanities, and

-Social Sciences; College of Education; Harmon College of Business and Professional Studies; College of Health, Science; Technology Department of Library/Academic Enrichment; Director of Sponsored Programs (ex officio); and Dean of Graduate Studies (ex officio).
+One representative each from the College of Arts, Humanities, and Social Sciences; College of Education; Harmon College of Business and Professional Studies; College of Health, Science; Technology Department of Library/Academic Enrichment; Director of Sponsored Programs (ex officio); and Director, Graduate School and International Admissions (ex officio).

 Graduate Advisers - Graduate program advisers are recommended and approved by the department chair and college dean to teach graduate-level courses and advise graduate students.
 Graduate advisers must have full graduate faculty status.
 Graduate program advisers counsel students about enrollment, program planning, qualifying examinations, research studies and/or thesis, comprehensive examinations, and eligibility for graduation.
 Graduate Coordinators - Graduate coordinators are responsible for implementing the policies and procedures of graduate study at the university within their respective units.
-They advise faculty and students and coordinate departmental graduate programs relative to the policies and procedures set forth by the Graduate Council and Dean of Graduate Studies.
+They advise faculty and students and coordinate departmental graduate programs relative to the policies and procedures set forth by the Graduate School and International Admissions.